 President Russell M. Nelson took the unprecedented step of interviewing all the living apostles and seeking their input before praying and selecting his counselors as he felt inspired to do.

-How might your life have been different if Dallin H. Oaks didn’t act on a spiritual impression to bring you into the Church History Department?
+How might your life have been different if Dallin H. Oaks hadn’t acted on a spiritual impression to hire you at the Church History Department?

 I look back with fondness on the decades of coordinated effort that brought us the new Church History Library, the Joseph Smith Papers, the Church Historian’s Press, a worldwide Church history presence, a strong historic sites program, FamilySearch, FamilySearch Indexing, the Be One celebration, the production of Saints, and many other projects in which I was privileged to participate.